Last updated on: 2/27/2018 12:45:32 PM PST

 "Criminalizing the sex industry creates ideal conditions for rampant exploitation and abuse of sex workers…[I]t is believed that trafficking in women, coercion and exploitation can only be stopped if the existence of prostitution is recognized and the legal and social rights of prostitutes are guaranteed."

 The Economist, in the Sep.
-2, 2004 opinion article "Sex is Their Business," wrote:
+2, 2004 editorial titled "Sex is Their Business," wrote:

 "Criminalisation forces prostitution into the underworld.
 Legalisation would bring it into the open, where abuses such as trafficking and under-age prostitution can be more easily tackled.
 Brothels would develop reputations worth protecting."

-Rita Nakashima Brock, PhD, Founding Co-Director of Faith Voices for the Common Good, is quoted in a Jan.
-25, 2004 Sex Workers Outreach Project press release as having said:
+Rita Nakashima Brock, PhD, Founding Co-Director of the Soul Repair Center at the Brite Divinity School, is quoted in a Jan.
+25, 2004 Sex Workers Outreach Project press release as stating:

 "Prohibition gives cover to traffickers.
 It allows them to use the laws against prostitution to intimidate, especially when it comes to children.
 Women and girls being held against their will are afraid to go to police because they will be treated as criminals."

-David A. Feingold, PhD, Coordinator of Trafficking-HIV/AIDS Programs, Culture Unit, United Nations Educational, Scientific and Cultural Organization (UNESCO) Bangkok, in the article "Think Again: Human Trafficking" of the Sep.-Oct.
-2005 Foreign Policy, wrote:
+David A. Feingold, PhD, Coordinator of Trafficking - HIV/AIDS Programs, Culture Unit, United Nations Educational, Scientific and Cultural Organization (UNESCO) Bangkok, in his article "Think Again: Human Trafficking" in the Sep.-Oct.
+2005 issue of Foreign Policy, wrote:

 "The intersection of the highly emotive issues of sex work and human trafficking generates a lot more heat than light.
 Some antitrafficking activists equate 'prostitution' with trafficking and vice versa, despite evidence to the contrary.
 The U.S. government leaves no doubt as to where it stands: According to the State Department Web site, 'Where prostitution is legalized or tolerated, there is a greater demand for human trafficking victims and nearly always an increase in the number of women and children trafficked into commercial sex slavery.'
 By this logic, the state of Nevada should be awash in foreign sex slaves, leading one to wonder what steps the Justice Department is taking to free them.
 Oddly, the Netherlands, Australia, and Germany--all of whom have legalized prostitution--received top marks from the Bush administration in the most recent Trafficking in Persons Report.